-Cyndi is a first generation undergraduate student who grew up in Chicago.
-She comes from Grand River and Grand Traverse Band Odawa communities and belongs to the Thunderbird and Turtle clans.
-She is an American Indian Studies major at UWM.
-In her studies she’s focusing on Indigenous language preservation, and is in the Anishinaabemowin language program.
+I am from/ grew up in skunk-town [Chicago, IL], and currently live in firefly-town [Wauwatosa, WI].
+I am an Odawa woman [Grand Traverse Band and Grand River band] and belong to the Thunderbird clan.
+Cyndi is a senior American Indian Studies undergraduate student at UWM, minoring in linguistics.
+In her studies she is focusing on Indigenous language revitalization, and is in the Anishinaabemowin [Ojibwe] language program.
 In her free time, she enjoys creating: writing poetry, knitting, crocheting and making jewelry.
 Cyndi strongly believes that traditions and stories are passed down through art and loves facilitating conversations through her creations.

 Stephanie is a junior studying social work and plans on continuing to graduate school and eventually getting her clinical license.
 As a returning adult student after her military service and two young children at home, she understands the variety of hardships and obstacles students can face and hopes that her position in the IEC will allow her to support and encourage her fellow classmates.
 She is particularly passionate about all individuals having access to higher education and is invested in helping undocumented students in her position as the DREAMER assistant.
 Stephanie is also an officer in an emerging organization on campus for 1stgeneration students and regularly volunteers on the weekends at La Causa.
 Stephanie enjoys exploring all the diverse festivals and events that Milwaukee offers but hopes to return to Washington in the future to raise her family.

 My name is Olivia Clifton, I am originally from Villa Park, Illinois but my family has lived in Manitowoc, WI since I was five years old.
 I am a Biology/Pre-Med student with junior class standing here at UWM and I plan to graduate in the Spring of 2018.
 I will then go on to medical school in hopes of becoming a pediatrician.
 I absolutely love kids and look forward to working with them in my future.
 I am a very family oriented person so I really enjoy being surrounded by my family.
 I also like to hang out with friends, watch movies, listen to music, bake, and explore the outdoors!
-I am the Lawton Office Assistant in the Inclusive Excellence Center so I am the go to gal for all things Lawton related!
+I am the Coordinater for First-Generation Students in the Inclusive Excellence Center so I am the go to gal for all things U1.0 related!

 A committed division 1 student-athlete and designer working towards a career utilizing creative and innovative skills.
 She is also a senior at the University of Wisconsin-Milwaukee pursuing a double major in design and advertising.
 Alena strives to create meaningful and influential work through slick design.
 She’s a distance swimmer, chihuahua lover, painter and world traveler.
 Her inspiration comes from everyday experiences and incorporating her interests into her everyday work.
 She’s driven by challenges and will always be striving for perfection.
 She currently works as one of the graphic designers at the IEC and she enjoys creating impactful marketing materials for various events and programs within the office.
 Alena loves working with the IEC team and creating design that represents programs that are dedicated to helping students succeed.